 Grand jury votes to indict Daniel Penny in subway killing of Jordan Neely

-The 24-year-old former US Marine was initially charged with second-degree manslaughter last month
+The 24-year-old former US Marine will face second-degree manslaughter charge

 Related video: Al Sharpton delivered a eulogy at Jordan Neely’s funeral